operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/configuration-parameters-of-kubeapps-helm-chart.md

 ---
 title: Configuration Parameters of Kubeapps Bitnami Helm Chart
-description: This tutorial explains about Configuration Parameters
+description: Describe Configuration Parameters for Kubeapps Helm chart.
 ---

-### Configuration Parameters of Kubeapps Helm Chart
+### Configuration Parameters for Kubeapps Helm Chart

-TheKubeapps Helm Chart can be customized by specifying configurable Parameters while installing the chart.
+The Kubeapps Helm Chart can be customized by specifying configurable Parameters while installing the chart.

-The detailed description of these lists of configurable parameters for Kubeapps Helm chart with their default values per section/component can be checked at "Parameters" Section of following link:
+See Parameters section for the detailed description of these configurable parameters for Kubeapps Helm chart with their default values per section/component.

 https://github.com/bitnami/charts/tree/master/bitnami/kubeapps#parameters